Puntland: General Adde Muse administration

-In March 2005, President Muse began an ambitious plan to build an airport in Puntland's commercial capital of Bosaso, a project that is now complete and referred to as Bender Qassim International Airport.
+In March 2005, President Muse began a plan to build the Bender Qassim International Airport in Puntland's commercial capital of Bosaso.

 In April 2007, Muse held meetings with Sheikh Saud bin Saqr Al Qasimi, the crown prince and deputy ruler of Ras al-Khaimah in the United Arab Emirates (UAE), where the two leaders signed an agreement on a deal for setting up of a dedicated livestock quarantine facility to facilitate the import of livestock from Somalia to the UAE.
 In October 2008, Muse also signed a Dh170 million agreement with Dubai's Lootah Group to support the construction of an airport, seaport and free zone in the coastal city of Bosaso.
 Muse indicated that "I believe that when we finish all these projects our people will benefit by getting good health services, education and overall prosperity."